 - To revisit or clarify decisions made.

-- To resolve any disagreements or disputes in meetings.
+- To resolve any disagreements or disputes in meetings, especially team meetings.

 How to take meeting notes